AdobeDocs/marketo-developer.en/help/rest-api/bulk-activity-extract.md

       <td>createdAt</td>
       <td>Date Range</td>
       <td>Yes</td>
-      <td>Accepts a JSON object with the members startAt and endAt. startAt accepts a datetime representing the low-watermark, and endAt accepts a datetime representing the high-watermark.
+      <td>Accepts a JSON object with the members `startAt` and endAt. `startAt` accepts a datetime representing the low-watermark, and `endAt` accepts a datetime representing the high-watermark.
 The range must be 31 days or fewer.
 Jobs with this filter type return all accessible records that were created within the date range.
 Datetimes should be in an ISO-8601 format, without milliseconds.</td>
     </tr>
     <tr>
       <td>activityTypeIds</td>
       <td>Array[Integer]</td>
       <td>No</td>
-      <td>Accepts a JSON object with one member, activityTypeIds.
+      <td>Accepts a JSON object with one member, `activityTypeIds`.
 The value must be an array of integers, corresponding to the desired activity types.
 The "Delete Lead" activity is not supported (use the <a href="https://developer.adobe.com/marketo-apis/api/mapi/#tag/Activities/operation/getDeletedLeadsUsingGET">Get Deleted Leads endpoint instead).
 Retrieve activity type ids using the the<a href="https://developer.adobe.com/marketo-apis/api/mapi/#tag/Activities/operation/getActivitiesPagingTokenUsingGET">Get Activity Types endpoint.</td>
     </tr>
     <tr>
       <td>primaryAttributeValueIds</td>
       <td>Array[Integer]</td>
       <td>No</td>
-      <td>Accepts a JSON object with one member, primaryAttributeValueIds.
+      <td>Accepts a JSON object with one member, `primaryAttributeValueIds`.
 The value is an array of ids that specify the primary attributes to filter on.
 A maximum of 50 ids may be specified.
 The ids are the unique identifier for either a lead field or an asset, and can be retrieved by calling the appropriate REST API endpoint.
 For example, to filter on a specific Form for the "Fill Out Form" activity, pass the Form name to the <a href="https://developer.adobe.com/marketo-apis/api/asset/#tag/Forms/operation/getLpFormByNameUsingGET">Get Form by Name</a> endpoint to retrieve the Form Id.
 The following is a list of activity types where primary attribute filtering is supported.
         <table>
           <tbody>
             <tr>